shubozhang/java11-quickstart/README.md

     * try

 * API Changes
     * String: store data in byte array not char array.
+Same as StringBuilder and StringBuffer.
     * of()
     * Stream API
     * Deprecated APIs: